QingYi-Studio/QingYi.Cryption/QingYi.Crypto/DES/mode_diff.md

 优先选择CBC、CTS或CFB。

+Some modes have been removed due to high version force majeure.

+由于高版本不可抗力原因，部分模式已被移除。

 ## CBC

 The Cipher Block Chaining (CBC) mode introduces feedback.
 Before each plain text block is encrypted, it is combined with the cipher text of the previous block by a bitwise exclusive OR operation.
 This ensures that even if the plain text  contains many identical blocks, they will each encrypt to a different cipher text block.
 The initialization vector is combined with the first plain text block by a bitwise exclusive OR operation before the block is encrypted.
 If a single bit of the cipher text block is mangled, the corresponding plain text block will also be mangled.
 In addition, a bit in the subsequent block, in the same position as the original mangled bit, will be mangled.